Stop dog from scratching car: Dogs are adorable, but they start to be troublesome when they signed your car paint with their very own nails.

 7. Set A Punishment When Your Dog Scratched It The First Time

-The first time that your dog scratched your car paint, make it clear with your actions that you’re pissed.
-Dogs are smart and they know when their paw-rents didn’t like what they do.
+The first time your dog scratched your car, paint clarifies your actions that you’re pissed.
+Dogs are smart, and they know when their paw-rents didn’t like what they do.
 You can make the furball feel it by not playing with him or not letting him go near you for a day.
-This is one of the ways to dog-proof your car but really effective.
+This is one of the ways to dog-proof your car, but really effective.

 It’s important to note that you shouldn’t hurt your dog.
 Like a child, they would have no way of knowing their misfits if you don’t train them.